7Upp (professional wrestling): Formation. Under Alpha Female's leadership (September 2022–May 2023)

+Reducing to 7Upp (May 2023–May 2025)

+At Stardom Sunshine 2023 on June 25, Takahashi defeated Hanako in another passion injection bout.
+At Stardom Mid Summer Champions 2023 on July 8, Yuna Mizumori teamed up with Waka Tsukiyama to defeat Queen's Quest (Miyu Amasaki and Hina), and Nanae Takahashi defeated Starlight Kid in another passion injection bout.
+Mizumori silently defected the unit to join Cosmic Angels in the process.
+Since then, the stable officially reduced to the tag team of Nanae Takahashi and Yuu.
+At Stardom Midsummer Festival on August 19, 2023, Takahashi teamed up with her old "NanaMomo" tag team partner Momoe Nakanishi and Jaguar Yokota to defeat Black Desire (Momo Watanabe, Starlight Kid) and 7Upp teammate Yuu in six-woman tag team action.

+The tag team of Yuu and Takahashi officially dissolved after Takahashi's retirement from professional wrestling which occurred at Marigold Shine Forever 2025 on May 24, where the latter fell short to Miku Aono.

-Independent scene (2022-present)
+Independent scene (2022–2025)

 Due to every member of the stable being part freelancers, they use to compete in various of the Japanese independent scene and worldwide independent circuit promotions.
 At Wrestle Queendom 5, an event promoted by Pro-Wrestling: EVE on November 13, 2022, Yuu defeated Laura Di Matteo to win the Pro-Wrestling: EVE International Championship.

 New Japan Pro Wrestling (2022)

-Due to being a Stardom unit, the members often compete in New Japan Pro Wrestling related events.
+Due to being a Stardom unit, the members often competed in New Japan Pro Wrestling related events.
 On the first night of the Royal Quest II event from October 1, 2022, Alpha Female teamed up with Kanji in a losing effort against Ava White and Alex Windsor.
-On the secind night rom October 2, she defeated Ava White in the first rounds of the inaugural IWGP Women's Championship tournament.
+On the second night on October 2, she defeated Ava White in the first rounds of the inaugural IWGP Women's Championship tournament.